-This unique collection provides insights to the history and development of Saltaire.
+This unique collection owned by Shipley College provides insights to the history and development of Saltaire.
 Volunteers and members of the Saltaire History Club are actively involved in the archive, which is managed under the guidance of the Archivist.

 Public exhibitions are held as often as possible.
 A small range of items is currently displayed in the ‘People and Process’ exhibition at Salts Mill.